| From left to right are Savannah College of Art & Design head coach Ashley

 IHSA National Championship to date outdoors while Ohio State officially clinched one of their

+many Western titles in the Mount Holyoke indoor.
 In 2024 all the English classes took place in one ring while Western was within eyesight

 further down the builing in another.
 Savannah College of Art & Design mathematically